Rod Jackson: Has Sweden made a fatal mistake with Covid 19 coronavirus?

 In light of this new evidence, Aotearoa New Zealand has clearly taken the only sensible route in the absence of a vaccine or effective treatment.
 Australia and other countries need to refocus efforts on the same elimination strategy.

-&bull Rod Jackson is Rod Jackson Professor of Epidemiology with the School of Population Health at the University of Auckland.
+• Rod Jackson is Rod Jackson Professor of Epidemiology with the School of Population Health at the University of Auckland.